Logo

 Volodymyr Zelenskyy's office said Zelenskyy paid for the entire trip himself.

-In June 2021, Volodymyr Zelenskyy submitted to the Verkhovna Rada a bill creating a public registry of Ukraine's oligarchs, banning them from participating in privatizations of state-owned companies, and forbidding them from contributing financially to politicians.
+In June 2021, Volodymyr Zelenskyy submitted to the Verkhovna Rada a bill creating a public registry of Ukraine's oligarchs, banning them from participating in privatizations of state-owned companies and forbidding them from contributing financially to politicians.

-Critics of Volodymyr Zelenskyy's administration have claimed that, in taking power away from the Ukrainian oligarchs, he has sought to centralize authority and strengthen his personal position.
+Critics of Volodymyr Zelenskyy's administration have claimed that, in taking power away from the Ukrainian oligarchs, he has sought to centralize authority and strengthen his position.

 Volodymyr Zelenskyy appointed Andriy Bohdan as head of the Presidential Administration of Ukraine.